 - Expected Click Through Rate (CTR): In the example above, Google does not expect this keyword/ad combo to get a “good” click through rate.
 “Good” in this case is going to differ from term to term, but it’s always better to be ahead of the curve when it comes to CTR.
 This will mean that your ad will be seen as relevant by Google, but you will also attract more clicks to your website.

 - Ad Relevance: Is your ad related to the keywords in your ad group?
 Typically, this would be a good indication of whether your ad is relevant to what people are typing into Google in order to trigger your ad.

 - Landing Page Experience: Does your landing page provide a positive experience for your visitors?
 Is your landing page relevant, useful, transparent and easy to use?
 Google wants your ad and your website to be valuable to Google users.

 So what can you do to increase your ad’s quality?

-Nathan Pabich is the Director of Paid Search at Digital Third Coast, a digital marketing agency
+Nathan Pabich is the Director of Paid Search at Digital Third Coast

 .
 Connect with Digital Third Coast on Google+